isdm-donations-2

 an approach where clinicians and patients share the best available evidence when faced with the task of making decisions, and where patients are supported to consider options, to achieve informed preferences”.
 Elwyn et al. J Gen Intern Med.
 2012;27(10):1361-1367).

-Join us for Nadine's talk in around 2 weeks!
+Join us for Nadine's talk next week!
 Nadine Montgomery will present on “Montgomery – Informed Consent”.

 May 19th 1:00 PM UTC